microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

       packages.

   --pin
-      Searches the release git tags in the repo and pins the baseline version range to the maximum matching release.
+      Searches the release git tags in the repo and selects the baseline version as the maximum eleased version that matches the range.

+      This effectively pins the version to a specific version while allowing it to be updated manually as needed by running type test preparation again.

   --prepare
       Prepares the package.json only.
 Doesn't generate tests.
 Note that npm install may need to be run after preparation.